flamingchickens1540/ChargedChickens/README.md

 1. The admin signs in, their signed-in status is verified by the admin/authed endpoint.
 2. The admin makes a request to the admin/make-event endpoint to create an empty event.
 3. All the teams need to be loaded into the database, we wrote a python script to grab them all from TBA (write-up coming later).
-4. The next steps can happen asynchronously and must happen for every match in an event.
+4. The following steps can happen asynchronously and must happen for every match in an event.
-5. The admin enters a MatchKey and then autofills the teams in that match by querying the admin/teams endpoint.
+5. The admin enters a MatchKey and then enters the teams for that match either by doing it manually or using autofill by querying the admin/teams endpoint.
 The admin then releases a match with the admin/assign endpoint.
 6. The scouts authenticate with the passphrase, they is verified with the authed endpoint.
-7. The scouts then login and repeatedly query the scout endpoint until a match is avaliable (ie. step 4 is done).
+7. The scouts then login and repeatedly query the scout endpoint with a (4 second interval in between queries) until they have been assigned a team to scout.
-8. The match is scouted, then the scouts submit their results with the submit/match endpoint.
+8. Once the match is scouted, the scouts submit their results with the submit/match endpoint.

 ### [/scout](/src/routes/api/scout/+server.ts)
 This is very simple, it just exists to poll the next robot from the scouting queue.
 It takes an AbortController signal as a request param.